andry81-devops/github-accum-stats/README.md

 > :information_source: The version `gh-workflow` `1.1.3` and higher supports empty/unexisted json files or json files with empty values.
 > So you may not add these files at least for the `gh-action--accum-gh-stats` action.

+> :warning: But because the checkout action acript does not support checkout from an empty repository (See the [Known Issues](#known_issues)), then you must add something to the statistic output repository before the checkout.

 <details>
   <summary><tt>traffic/clones</tt>/<tt>latest.json</tt>:</summary>